The GIUK GAP

 That’s where the GIUK Gap comes in.

-Submarines have got the obvious and big advantage of not being seen so easily, and the deeper they can go the better chance they have of evading detection.
+Submarines have got the obvious advantage of not being able to hide, and the deeper they can go the better chance they have of evading detection.

-The Russian fleet could skirt around Iceland and run the gap between Iceland and Greenland.
+The Russian fleet could skirt around to the west of Iceland and run the gap between Iceland and Greenland.
 It is a longer journey but it takes the fleet further away from the British area of influence.
-And the gap is still not that deep if the Russian fleet were to decide to take this route.